ThibeauK/forumistic-blog/posts/post18.md

 <p><a href="#image-bibliography">[XVII]<img src="images/post18-2.jpg"></a></p>

 Determining the computer's shape was difficult.
 I was unable to envision a hyper stylised device.
-I  pictured a framework detached from minimalist sleekness, ultimately shaping the device around its internal components.
+Picturing a technological framework detached from minimalist sleekness.
+Ultimately, shaping the device around its internal components.
 Producing a rectangular machine reminiscent of early computational wedges <a href="#posts-post16">[post16]</a>.

-First, sketch the dimensions of your device.
+Sketch the dimensions of your device.
 I used salvaged cardboard to design a speculative model.
 ```
                      SWITCH
          ┌───┐        ┌─/─┐            ┌───┐